SrijanBadhya/Debsoc/Running the PES Debsoc.md

 End of the recruitment section I have properly written, any readers please move on to [Inside a session](#inside-a-session) for now.

-Round 1 and 2 are usually quite rushed because you're rushing through people processing them.
+Round 1 and 2 are usually quite rushed because you're through people processing them.

 ### Round 3